mvdklip/Domoticz-Hewalex/README.md

 ## Known issues

 This plugin is work in progress.
-Currently it only supports heat pumps by eavesdropping on the communication between the G-426 controller and the PCWU.

-In the future it will also support direct communication to both solar and heat pumps.
+Currently it only reads temperature registers for heat pumps.
+In the future it will also support solar pumps and allow control over the connected pump.

 ## Updating